Phoenix Passenger Injury Attorneys

 Should I Hold a Loved One Responsible?

 If your crash was caused by a family member or friend driving dangerously, you may have no other choice but to file a personal injury claim against him or her.
-Even if he or she clearly put you and others in danger, such as driving drunk, you may not want to file an auto accident claim in Phoenix.
+Even if they put you and others in danger, such as driving drunk or recklessly, you may not want to file an auto accident claim.

 Beyond emotional and relational ties, you may feel as though you will be subjecting your loved one to thousands and thousands of dollars in debt.
 However, a proper personal injury claim will seek money to pay for your losses directly from the driver’s insurance provider, not from the driver.